Nikita Volodin: 2025–26 season: Milano Cortina Olympic bronze, World champions, European silver, and Grand Prix Final bronze

 Hase and Volodin opened their season at 2025 CS Nebelhorn Trophy where they won their third consecutive gold medal.
 The following month, they took silver at 2025 CS Trialeti Trophy earning their fifth ISU Challenger Series medal.

 Three weeks later, Hase and Volodin competed at 2025 Skate Canada International.
 They placed first in the short program, but had two falls in the free skate and subsequently finished second overall.
 “We’re not quite happy with the performance,” said Hase.
 “There were two big mistakes, but the rest of the elements, besides the mistakes we were really happy with."

+Hase and Volodin competed next at 2025 Finlandia Trophy where they won the gold, qualifying for the 2025-26 Grand Prix Final.
+"For the Final, we want to show even more emotions in both programs," said Volodin.
+"We were very nervous and made more mistakes at our last competition.
+In this Final, we want to skate with even more confidence."